 In 2024, neither Trump fatigue nor a pandemic will be able to mask Biden’s fundamental weaknesses as a candidate and leader, and if he runs for re-election, he will fail.
 Only half the people who voted Biden-Harris voted for Biden.
 The other half simply wanted Trump gone.

 But the fact that the stock market soared from 2016–2020 will, unless the world is in the middle of a complete meltdown by 2024, means that the “fascism is ok for my 401k” effect will outweigh the “vote for democracy!” side.
-Trump came out of the Capitol Riot in a stronger position than he was going in, and recovering from Covid-19 in full will take American years.
-Memory of what the Trump years felt like will fade as more pressing concerns dominate people’s minds.
+Trump came out of the Capitol Riot in a stronger position than he held going in, and recovering from Covid-19 in full will take America many years.
+Memory of what the Trump era felt like will fade as more pressing concerns dominate people’s minds, and all too many people will care about was the massive runup in stock and property values from 2017 to 2020.

-Confrontation with China won’t end well for the United States because its military is caught up in a postwar mentality that demands the USA never loses in a fight while also defending national borders that — though most Americans don’t realize this is the case — are assumed to be China’s own coastline.
-As a matter of face, the first opportunity China has to call America’s bluff that it can actually fight a war in China’s backyard without extreme losses it will probably take.
+Confrontation with China won’t end well for the United States because its military is caught up in a postwar mentality that demands the USA defend national borders that — though most Americans don’t realize this is the case — are assumed to run along China’s own coastline.
+As a matter of face, the first opportunity China has to call America’s military bluff that it can actually fight a war in China’s backyard without suffering extreme losses, it may well take it.

-The same is true of Russia — Iran’s bombardment of US bases in Iraq with ballistic missiles in 2020 was a harbinger of what awaits American forces in a future conflict.
-As a power utterly dependent on a few crucial forward bases and a complicated supply chain spanning the globe, beating the United States in a conflict is much, much simpler than Americans understand, thanks to the Pentagon basically embedding itself in the mass media since the Vietnam War.
+The same is true of Russia — Iran’s bombardment of US bases in Iraq with ballistic missiles in 2020 was a harbinger of what awaits American forces in a future conflict near Russia’s borders.
+As a power utterly dependent on a few crucial forward bases and a complicated supply chain spanning the globe, beating the United States in a conflict is much, much simpler than Americans understand as a result of the Pentagon basically embedding itself in the mass media since the Vietnam War to make sure we never question why 50% of America’s income taxes must always be sent to it regardless of the true level of threat the country faces.

 So what happens when Biden’s fake-tough policy meets reality?
-More disillusionment that will mostly play into growing anger with the establishment as Biden’s big Roosevelt-imitating programs die in the Senate.
+More disillusionment that will play into growing anger with the establishment as Biden’s big Roosevelt-imitating programs die in the Senate — or are seen as so partisan they boost the Republican nightmare of creeping socialism.

-Two-party system, massive wealth and social inequality, plus a generation trained to believe There Is No Alternative — together this equals catastrophe, unless decisive action is taken by anyone with enough wealth and influence to make a difference.
+Two-party system, massive wealth and social inequality, plus a generation trained to believe There Is No Alternative to the present situation— together this spells inevitable catastrophe unless decisive action is taken by anyone with enough wealth and influence to make a difference.

 To prevent a Second American Civil War from erupting later this decade, a deliberate and focused internal de-escalation mediated by international groups will be required.
 It is in the world’s best interest to stabilize the situation, because if the United States does collapse into violence the consequences will be grave.

-Firstly, after the Republicans retake the House in 2022, Joe Biden must use his State of the Nation address to announce his resignation in 2023.
+After the Republicans retake the House in 2022 through a combination of gerrymandering and voter suppression, Joe Biden must use his State of the Nation address to announce his resignation in 2023, bipartisanship having clearly failed.

-Then, the Progressive wing of the Democratic Party must break off and form its own separate Party, focusing on hard-Blue states where there is no risk of accidentally electing Republicans.
+Then, the Progressive wing of the Democratic Party must break off and form its own separate Party, focusing its campaigning on hard-Blue states where there is no risk of accidentally electing Republicans.

 This is necessary because the Democratic Party’s coalition is simply too big and diverse to be sustainable.
 All politics are identity politics and always have been — the Internet has simply lowered communication costs and allowed more identities to be recognized and organized around.

-But Progressives cannot co-exist in the same party as people like Mike Bloomberg, and this poses an existential dilemma for the Democratic Party.
-It wants to absorb the 1/3 of Republicans who don’t like the direction their party is heading, but it can’t do that when it also has to satisfy a growing Progressive wing that demands radical reforms.
+But Progressives like Ilhan Omar and AoC simply cannot co-exist in the same party as people like Mike Bloomberg and Joe Manchin, and this dilemma poses an existential dilemma for the Democratic Party.
+It wants to absorb the 1/3 of Republicans who don’t like the direction their party is heading, but it can’t do that when it also has to satisfy a growing Progressive wing that demands radical reforms that all virtually Republicans oppose.

-Forcing people to vote Democrat to support Progressives is a recipe for alienation, and a huge part of the reason that despite all the rhetoric about the 2020 Election 30% of voters failed to turn out.
-This is a massive missed opportunity.
+Forcing people to vote Blue no matter who simply to prevent a Red takeover of the federal government is a recipe for alienation — a huge part of the reason that despite all the rhetoric about the 2020 Election 30% of voters still failed to turn out.
+This is a massive missed opportunity, the true hinge point in American democracy.

-A functional, separate Progressive Party allows the Democrats to adopt a fully centrist identity with Harris as an Obama-esque leader who can lay out an ambitious path to a better future.
+A functional but separate Progressive Party allows the Democrats to adopt a fully centrist identity with Harris as an Obama-esque leader who can wrangle factions to chart an ambitious path to a better future.
 At the same time, the Squad-led Progressives can mobilize people around their vision, making it as radical and anti-establishment as possible.

 This is vital because anti-establishment feelings will grow in the coming years barring the kind of reforms the existing political system simply cannot deliver.
 If no one can appeal to them in time, the hard-right will.